LaravelDaily/Booking-Com-Simulation-Laravel/course/04-property-geo-search.md

 }
 ```

+As you can see, we're adding another namespace of `/Public`, so we'll have three zones: owner, user and public.

 And let's add the route, also grouping the owner/user routes with prefixes.

 **routes/api.php**:

 ```php
 Route::middleware('auth:sanctum')->group(function () {
     Route::prefix('owner')->group(function () {